Huddersfield Town 0 Swansea City 0: How the newspapers reported the Premier League clash

 Swansea defended resolutely at the John Smith’s Stadium after Jordan Ayew was sent off after 11 minutes to earn their 18th point in their 10 Premier League games under Carlos Carvalhal.

-The draw moves them and Huddersfield four points clear of the drop zone, although David Wagner’s side will be deeply disappointed their did not turn their total domination into victory.
+The draw moves them and Huddersfield four points clear of the drop zone, although David Wagner’s side will be deeply disappointed they did not turn their total domination into victory.

 They struggled to break Swansea down and the closest they came to scoring was when Lukas Fabianski turned Steve Mounie’s volley onto the bar.